levinas/SDF-estimates/estimates.md

 It's definitely not that fast.

 ##### 2.1 Number of reads input

 ##### 2.2 Number of contigs output and N50

 ##### 2.3 Number of proteins called from each caller

+43,940,826 unique proteins called by Prodigal.
+41,593,694 unique proteins called by FragGeneScan.

+?? unique proteins called by both Prodigal and FragGeneScan.

 ##### 2.4 Number of unique proteins in the block
 ##### 2.5 Mean number of internally similar proteins at X cutoff (distribution)
 ##### 2.6 Size distribution and GC ratios